 “Understanding that we are now in the digital age, most of our customers prefer to do their regular transactions online.
 We are encouraged that majority of our customers have decided to choose e-billing,” Crisanto said.

 Globe Telecom is trying their best to encourage their customers to use the paperless billing alternative.
 One way they are doing so is by making their customers who still use paper billing pay a fee for the printing and carrier costs.
+Since a typical American business will increase its paper output by 25% each year, customers who opt for the traditional route may incur additional costs.
 The charge is included in the monthly billing statement the customer receives.
 However, this does only apply to customers who joined in October 2015 and on, which is good for customers who may be a little older and have been with the company for some time.

 Crisanto says that paperless billing is safe and secure, so for anyone worrying about having their information stolen, worry no more.
 Customers who subscribe to paperless billing can even receive text updates alerting them when their bill is due, when it will be taken out, and how much they owe.